lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 to the linear approximation for accurate calculations.
 This is accomplished with [local orbitals](/docs/package_overview/#linear-methods-in-band-theory).
-**lmfa**{: style="color: blue"} will automatically look for atomic levels that if certain criteria are satisfied it designates as a local orbital, and includes this information in the basp0 file.
+**lmfa**{: style="color: blue"} will automatically look for atomic levels that if certain criteria are satisfied (as described in "lmfa output" below) it designates as a local orbital, and includes this information in the basp0 file.

 <div onclick="elm = document.getElementById('localorbitals'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-Click here for a description of how local orbitals are indicated in the basp file.</div>
+Click here for a description of how local orbitals are included in the basp file.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="localorbitals">{:/}

 Inspect _basp.pbte_{: style="color: green"}.
 Note in particular this text connected with the Pb atom: